 Since 1997, discerning diners from all over Ireland (and beyond) have needed only the flimsiest excuse to make a beeline for Paul and Maire Flynn's stylish contemporary restaurant in Dungarvan It was a great asset to the town from the outset and, since Paul's television work has made him a household name, both the restaurant and cookery have become very popular destinations for the wider public.

-For over a decade, discerning diners from all over Ireland (and beyond) have needed only the flimsiest excuse to make a beeline for Paul and Maire Flynn's stylish contemporary restaurant in Dungarvan.
-It is in an old leather warehouse but the treatment is fresh and contemporary; however, although it has recently been given a lovely new makeover, the tannery theme is still echoed throughout the light, clean-lined interior, creating a pleasingly historic atmosphere in a modern setting.
+The restaurant was once a leather warehouse but the treatment is personal and contemporary, making an ideal setting for Paul's strong modern Irish cooking - and although it has recently been given a lovely fresh makeover, the tannery theme is still echoed throughout the light, clean-lined interior, creating a pleasingly historic atmosphere in a modern setting.